thebrodega/woocommerce-ziftr/readme.txt

 == Installation ==

-1. Upload the entire 'woocommerce-ziftr' folder to the '/wp-content/plugins/' directory
+1. Upload the entire 'ziftr-woocommerce' folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Retrieving the Option value ( Here Ziftr Api ) ==